 4.1 We will communicate the provisions of our Student Protection Plan to relevant stakeholders in the following ways:

 Publication on the Kaplan International Pathways website.

 A link to this Student Protection Plan can be found at paragraph 4.3.1 of the Terms and Conditions.
-Students receive the Terms and Conditions with their offer letter.
+You will receive the Terms and Conditions with your offer letter.

 4.3 Current Students and Staff:

-Available to all current students and staff via the Kaplan International Pathways Virtual Learning Environment (VLE), and available on the Kaplan International Pathways website.
+It will be available to all current students and staff via the Virtual Learning Environment (VLE), and available on the Kaplan International Pathways website.

 5.0 Review of the Student Protection Plan

-5.2 An updated version of the Student Protection Plan will be made available to current students via the virtual learning environment and to prospective students on our website.
+5.2 An updated version of the Student Protection Plan will be made available to current students via the virtual learning environment and to prospective students on the Kaplan International Pathways website.

 6.1 If any of the risks that we have identified within the plan do arise we will endeavour to act quickly and provide as much notice as is practicably possible to affected students.
-As part of that response we will provide advice and guidance through our College Services Team in the first instance.
+As part of that response we will provide advice and guidance through our College Services and/or Admissions teams in the first instance.

 6.2 The nature of the advice and guidance that is provided will vary according to the nature and severity of the risk that has arisen.